top of page

 Where can I find a map of the gardens?

-Here is a map of the gardens.
-Paper maps are available at the gardens by the donation box.
+Here is a map of the gardens to print.
+Paper maps are available at the parking lot.

 What if it rains?